 It all started in March 2020 and it is now Jan 2022.
 We still can’t declare the COVID pandemic as “finished”.
 How has the pandemic impacted the field marketing activity of Pharma companies?
 What should the industry do to prepare for what will definitely be a new world, post-COVID?
 There were many analysts who, even before the pandemic, were saying that the role of Medical Representatives will reduce.
-Now that the pandemic has affected face to face detailing, will they be proved right?
+Now that the pandemic has affected face-to-face detailing, will they be proven right?

 During the pandemic, virtual meetings account for 65% of detailing.
 Does that mean that MR s are becoming redundant?
 Far from that.
 In fact, their role is getting more complex.

 According to another research by Reuters Events and Omnipresence, there has been a very significant increase in various multi-channel means of disseminating information to Healthcare Professionals (HCPs).

 Their research provided the following important findings:

 |Channel||% of Respondents who saw an increase|

 Interestingly, even rep-triggered mails are seeing increased usage.
 What is really interesting in the new COVID-19-impacted world, is that MR is still the key “conductor” of HCP interactions.
 Instruments have become more complex, but the conductor is still the MR!